 For those people who are unaware of the history of “agreeance,” many would find the usage of this term either a form of literacy gap or a quaint attempt to convey eloquence.

-It should be safe to assume that “agreeance” is not suitably taught nor introduced to non-native English users and early childhood learners wherein chances of ambiguation are high.
+It should be safe to assume that “agreeance” is not suitably taught nor introduced to non-native English users and early childhood learners with high chances of ambiguation.

 The history of “agreeance” supports the notion of language arbitrariness and recyclability.

-While the reaction towards or against its usage implies the increased amount of tacit knowledge among humans.
+While the reaction towards or against its usage implies an increased amount of tacit knowledge among humans.

-The active attempt to reusing this term would seem like talking about a person who passed away a long time ago.
+The active attempt to reuse this term would seem like talking about a person who passed away a long time ago.